nlesc-nano/auto-FOX/docs/4_monte_carlo_args.rst

     :widths: 30 70

     =========================================== =========================================================================================================
-    job                                         Description
+    job_                                        Description
     =========================================== =========================================================================================================
     :attr:`job.type`                            The type of package manager.
     :attr:`job.molecule`                        One or more .xyz files with reference (QM) potential energy surfaces.
-    :attr:`job.block.type`                      The package type.
+    :attr:`job.block.type`                      An instance of a QMFlows :class:`~qmflows.packages.packages.Package`.
-    :attr:`job.block.settings`                  The job settings as used by :class:`job.block.type` :attr:`job.block.template`                  A settings template for updating :class:`job.block.settings`.
+    :attr:`job.block.settings`                  The job settings as used by :class:`job.block.type`.
+    :attr:`job.block.template`                  A settings template for updating :class:`job.block.settings`.
     =========================================== =========================================================================================================